 - 1. Temporary emergency lighting in use by law enforcement or government agencies or at their direction. - 2.
 Outdoor lighting on facilities and lands owned and operated or protected by the United States Government, the State of Utah, or Wasatch County are exempted by law from all requirements of this Section.
 Voluntary compliance with the intent of this Chapter at those facilities is encouraged. - 3.
 The City Council may grant a special exemption to the City lighting requirements contained herein only upon a written finding that there are extreme geographic or geometric conditions warranting the exemption and that there are no conforming fixtures that would suffice. - 4.
-Display of the American flag and Utah Flag on Memorial Hill. - 5.
+Display of the American flag on Memorial Hill. - 5.
 Temporary exterior lighting intended as holiday or seasonal decorations displayed between November 15th and the following January 20th.
 Lights that strobe (blinking more than once per second) are prohibited. - 6.
 Permanent exterior holiday lighting may be displayed between November 15th and the following January 20th.
 Lights shall not strobe (blinking more than once per second).
 Lighting may also be turned on for the following holiday dates (actual dates and observed dates). - a.
-Valentine's Day - b.
+Valentines Day - b.
 Washington's Birthday - c.
 Memorial Day - d.
 Juneteenth National Independence Day - e.
+Independence Day

-Independence Day - f.
+- f.
 Pioneer Day - g.
 Labor Day - h.
 Columbus Day - i.
 Halloween Day - j.
 Veterans Day - 7.
-Low-lumen seasonal lights and string lights that are used to outline buildings or illuminate decks, porches and patios are exempt from shielding requirements and can be used year-around used on commercial properties in the C-2, C-3, and RZ zones. - 8.
-Commercial sign illumination (not backlit) that is directed specifically for illuminating a sign that has been approved by the VAC.
-This provision is only allowed in the C-2, C-3, and RZ zones. - F. Lighting Plan All sign permit applications, subdivision applications, site plan applications, building permit applications (residential, commercial and resort), and other development review applications within any zoning district shall include a lighting plan that shows evidence that the proposed lighting fixtures and light sources comply with this chapter.
+Low-lumen seasonal lights and string lights that are used to outline buildings or illuminate decks, porches and patios are exempt from shielding requirements and can be used year-around used on commercial properties in the C-2 and C-3 zones.
+Lights must be turned off by 10:00PM or no more than one-hour after the close of business. - F. Lighting Plan All sign permit applications, subdivision applications, site plan applications, building permit applications (residential, commercial and resort), and other development review applications within any zoning district shall include a lighting plan that shows evidence that the proposed lighting fixtures and light sources comply with this chapter.
 Lighting plans shall include the following: - a.
 Plans or drawings indicating the proposed location of lighting fixtures, height of lighting fixtures on the premises, and type of illumination devices, lamps, supports, shielding and reflectors used and installation and electrical details. - b.
 Illustrations, such as contained in a manufacturer's catalog cuts, of all proposed lighting fixtures.
 For commercial uses, photometric diagrams of proposed lighting fixtures are also required.
-In the event photometric diagrams are not available, the applicant must provide sufficient information regarding the light fixture and shielding mechanisms to be able to determine compliance with the provisions of this chapter.
+In the event photometric diagrams are not available, the applicant must provide sufficient information regarding the light fixture, bulb wattage, and shielding mechanisms to be able to determine compliance with the provisions of this chapter. - c.
+A table showing the total amount of proposed exterior lights, by fixture type, degrees Kelvin, lumens per fixture, and lamp type.